ootsuka/React_SSR/README.md

 * Make Node server fetch data with proxy
 * Create HOC to style components
 * Use React Loadable to do code splitting
-* Build 404 page and 301 redirect
+* Build 404 page and 301 redirect on server side
 * Dockerized for production

 ## Initial Setup